George0Simion/Game2D/README.md

 - **Maze Generation**: Dungeons are created using a refined version of the recursive backtracking algorithm, ensuring solvable and intriguing layouts.

-- **Increasing Difficulty**: As you delve deeper, dungeons become more complex, and enemies become faster and more dangerous.
+- **Increasing Difficulty**: As you delve deeper, dungeons become more complex, and enemies become faster, stronger, and tougher to defeat.

 - **Lighting Challenges**: Dungeons are cloaked in darkness, requiring you to rely on limited light sources, enhancing the suspense and difficulty.